longauer/task_scheduler/README.md

 - conversely, it only has an effect to edit deadlines of top-level tasks (highest in the task hierarchy).
 Deadlines of the rest of the tasks always corresponds to that of their ancestor

 - this application requires that **vim** be installed on your system.
 In certain scenarios, vim motions can be more efficient than editing your settings through **interactive mode** eg. adding multipe time slots.
 You can use the command **update_time_slots** to edit/add/remove your time slots using the vim interface.

+- a colorful terminal application is required to get color-coded outputs in terminal

 - the application was so far tuned mainly for Unix-based operating systems (it works in windows as well but operations in the **interactive mode** are recommended to be carried out mainly by mouse clicks)